gavin-s-smith/mcrforest/README.md

 feature_groups_of_interest : {str or numpy array of numpy arrays}
     Either:
     1. 'all individual features': compute the MCR+/- for all features individually.
 Equvilent to: [[x] for x in range(len(feature_names))]
-    2. A numpy array where each element is a numpy array of variable indexes which will be jointly permuated (i.e. these indexes will be considered a single unit of analysis for MCR)
+    2. A numpy array where each element is a numpy array of variable indexes (group of variables) which will be jointly permuated (i.e. these indexes will be considered a single unit of analysis for MCR)
        A single MCR+ and single MCR- score (plotted as a single bar in the graph) will be computed for each sub-array. num_times : int
         The number of permutations to use when computing the MCR. show_fig : bool
         If True show the MCR graph.
 In either case a dataframe with the information that would have been shown in the graph is returned.
+pdf_file: str
+                If not None, a path to save a pdf of the graph to.
 Returns
 -------
 rf_results2 : {pandas DataFrame} of shape (2*[number_of_features OR len(feature_groups_of_interest)], 3)